Goto - Tutorials

 A well written description

-(4000 char) can lead to more downloads of your app.
+can lead to more downloads of your app.

-The first 160 characters are searchable; and the most important for your Apps Ranking; so choose keywords most relevant to your App.
+Usually, the first 160 characters are searchable; and the most important for your Apps Ranking; so choose keywords most relevant to your App.

 Keep your writeup informative, simple.
-Include your Apps' functionalities; its best features.
+Include your Apps' functionalities; its' best features.

 Review top downloaded similar Apps at Google,